 It is important for employers to properly vet and evaluate an employee before naming them the competent person.
 If the employer has any doubts about knowledge or ability, it is assured that OSHA will as well.
 If an employer begins to doubt the competent person they named, that person should be replaced.

 Important Things to Note on Competent Person Classes

 The classes to train competent people typically include the knowledge necessary to be able to appropriately perform all the tasks of the job.
 It is the employer's responsibility, though, to be sure that the employee participated, understood, and tested well in the knowledge of the courses that they took.

-It is also important that even with appropriate attendance and test scores from the course, the employer also evaluate the employee's other knowledge and skills before appointing them the site's competent person simply on course completion.
+It is also important that even with appropriate attendance and test scores from the course, the employer also evaluate the employee's other knowledge and skills before appointing them the site's competent person.
 Additionally, the employer should establish an observation or probationary period to properly evaluate the employee's ability to perform their new job.